 Boston ferns were built for hanging baskets.
 The long, arching fronds spill outward in every direction and create a soft, full silhouette that fills a space beautifully.

 She needs humidity, consistent moisture, and indirect light.
-She’s more demanding than most plants on this list, but if your bathroom gets good natural light, she’ll thrive there.
-Research from the University of Vermont Extension identifies Boston ferns as one of the top humidity-tolerant houseplants for bathrooms with natural light exposure.
+She’s more demanding than most plants on this list, but if your bathroom gets good natural light and stays warm, she is one of the better hanging choices.
+In a dry living room, expect crispy fronds unless you keep the soil evenly moist and raise humidity.

 Best for: humid bathrooms, hanging baskets, bright indirect light